 In the assessment of your application, DFF will take the below mentioned criteria into consideration.
-Besides requiring the application to be within the framework of the applied-for thematic area, the project's quality and the applicant's qualifications are the two most significant assessment criteria.
+The project's quality and the applicant's qualifications are the two most significant assessment criteria.

 In the assessment, DFF emphasises that the individual criteria should be met to the greatest extent possible.
-The expert committee will, however, always assess the individual application based on a concrete, overall evaluation, where the various criteria can be met to a greater or lesser extent.
+The individual research council will, however, always assess the individual application based on a concrete, overall evaluation, where the various criteria can be met to a greater or lesser extent.
 As such, not all criteria will be relevant to all applications.
 Due to the competition between applications, it is not a given that meeting the criteria will result in a grant.